kuniyoshi/session_simulation/Readme.md

 how many users are in the web application.

 i think, it is OK if it is too large.
 It will take a little time if size is too large.
-But how size needs to reach large sizez?
+But how size needs to reach large size?

 i do not know, so, try simulate it.